-As a PhD Candidate in Sociology at University of Maryland, College Park, I study social inequality and mobility, examining who gets ahead in life and why.
-My current research focuses on the school-to-work transition, how college graduates respond to underemployment, and how job values changed in the new economy.
-I emphasize how gender, class, race, and sexual orientation shape processes of inequality.
+I study social inequality and mobility, examining who gets ahead in life and why.
+My PhD research focused on the college-to-career transition, how college graduates interpret and respond to underemployment, and how gender shapes economic inequality.

 Read the open access version on SocArXiv

 Dernberger, Brittany.
 2014.
 “A Fluid Two-Way Street: South African HIV/AIDS NGOs and their Environment.”
 SPNHA Review 10(1): 4-19.